hyperupcall/blog/content/post/web development a year later.md

 All the styling is kinda sexy, but I just wasn't sure how to manipulate the data in a way which would be maintainable.
 Now that I reflect, I was thinking too hard about it.
 Since I had no experience building any other website, it was ridiculous that I thought so much about it instead of *just building it*.

+Oh, and when I actually got my app to production, that's when I experienced the most fun.
+It felt good to put that crappy app on those DigitalOcean (my hosting provider) servers.
+I pulled an all-nighter configuring my Ubuntu server, getting `ssh`, `nginx`, `systemctl`, and `pm2` all configured properly.
+I had no idea what I was doing, which made it even more cool.
+And I didn't snooze off the following school day!

-At around that time, Vue Cli 3 came out, which basically automatically setup Webpack, Babel, and friends.
+So getting back on track, around the time I pushed the app to production, Vue Cli 3 came out, which basically sets up Webpack, Babel, and friends automatically.
 That's when I decided to rewrite everything from scratch.
-Since I learned a lot about Vue that previous summer, the opportunity would allow me to make a maintainable codebase.
+The bundles webpack generated would be smaller and faster to load.
+Also, since I learned a lot about Vue that previous summer, the opportunity would allow me to make a maintainable codebase.

 **Big Mistake**

-When I switched to a brand new codebase, my productivity dropped.
+When I switched to a brand new codebase (version 2), my productivity dropped significantly.

 *Version 1*